 Admissions Appeals: A student disapproved for admission may appeal.
-Appeals must be submitted in writing to the Office of Admissions.
-Appeal forms are available on the Admissions website at <http://www.uhv.edu/oar/forms.aspx> The university reserves the right to admit any applicant on probation.
+Appeals must be submitted in writing to the Office of Admissions and Student Recruitment.
+To submit an admissions appeal please visit <https://eforms.uhv.edu/> to complete and submit the "Admissions Appeal" form.
+The university reserves the right to admit any applicant on probation.